metagenomics/metagenomics-tk/docs/modules/annotation.md

 The annotation module is able to predict genes and annotate those based on a set of user provided databases.
 A user can add additional Diamond formatted databases as part of the diamond configuration by adding a key (Example: `kegg` ) with a possible download strategy.
 See [database section](##-Database-input-configuration) for possible download strategies.
-In addition the resistance gene identifier is executed by default.
+In addition, the resistance gene identifier is executed by default.

 ## Input